Devolutions/doc/docs/en/kb/remote-desktop-manager-macos/how-to-articles/rdm-mac-configure-1password.md

 ---
 eleventyComputed:
-  title: Remote Desktop Manager {{ en.MAC }} configure 1Password
+  title: '{{ en.RDMMAC }} configure 1Password'
+  description:
 ---
-You can create 1Password credential entries in {{ en.RDMMAC }}, however, 1Password needs to be configured to allow the sync of the database.
+You can create 1Password credential entries in {{ en.RDMMAC }}.
+However, 1Password needs to be configured to allow the synchronization of the database.

 1. Open 1Password and select the vault that you want to sync with {{ en.RDMMAC }}.
 ![!!KB4184.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4184.png)